IDU-CVLab/Distortion-Detection/README.md

 # Acknowledgement
 * This work is supported by the Scientific and Technological Research Council of Turkey (TUBITAK) under grant no 119E578.
 * The data used in this study is collected under the Marie Curie IRG grant (no: FP7 PIRG08-GA-2010-27697).
-* The dataset contain cell motility, macrophage behaviours, and some other experimental images taken by PCM.
+* The dataset contain cell motility, macrophage behaviours, and some other experimental Phase Contrast Microscopy (PCM) images.

 * Please send an email if you need more details or wish to further collaborate.